Hot Apple Pie

-Hot Apple Pie was an American country music band founded in 2002 by Brady Seals (lead vocals), Keith Horne (bass guitar), Trey Landry (drums), and Mark "Sparky" Matejka (guitar).
+Hot Apple Pie was an American country music band founded in 2002.
+The band consisted of Brady Seals (lead vocals, keyboards), Keith Horne (bass guitar), Trey Landry (drums), and Mark Matejka (guitar).
 Matjeka was replaced in 2006 by Kevin Ray.
-Seals was initially co-lead vocalist and keyboardist in the band Little Texas until 1994.
-Between then and 2002, he recorded three studio albums, including two for Warner Bros.
-Records.
+Seals was initially co-lead vocalist and keyboardist of Little Texas until 1994.
 Signed to DreamWorks Records Nashville in 2005, Hot Apple Pie released its self-titled debut album that year.
 This album produced three chart singles on the Billboard Hot Country Songs charts, including the No. 26-peaking "Hillbillies."

 History

 Brady Seals was a keyboardist and co-lead vocalist (alongside Tim Rushlow) in the country band Little Texas until late 1994, when he left in pursuit of a solo career.
 Between then and the early 2000s, Seals recorded three albums, and charted six singles on the country charts.

 After deciding that his solo career was not proving successful, Seals opted to form a second band.
 Guitarist Mark "Sparky" Matejka and drummer Trey Landry, both of whom had backed Seals during his solo career, were recruited, with bass guitarist Keith Horne completing the lineup.
 These three musicians all had experience prior to the band's foundation.
 Matejka had played for Sons of the Desert and Charlie Daniels; Landry, for Rodney Crowell and Suzy Bogguss; and Horne, for Waylon Jennings.